Dates

 Is a dream worth the ultimate sacrifice?

 What lengths would you go to find happiness?
-Directors Philipp Stölzl and Philipp M. Krenn present a young woman on the outskirts of society in their adaptation of the opera fairy tale.
+Directors Philipp Stölzl and Philipp M. Krenn present a young woman on the outskirts of society in their adaptation of the opera.
 At the cinema, she fantasises about living in the golden heyday of Hollywood, by the side of a handsome movie star.
 She goes to great lengths to enter this world.
 But will reality live up to the dream?

 Photo: Conductor Joana Mallwitz | © Nikolaj Lund